WowzaMediaSystems/wse-plugin-banstreams/README.md

 This module provides the following functionality:

-* Blacklist stream names using an HTTP Provider (point and select the stream to blacklist).
+* Blacklist stream names using an HTTP Provider (allows selection of streams to blacklist).
-* Each stream name that is blacklisted will persist through each Wowza reboot.
+* Contents of blacklist persist through each Wowza Streaming Engine media server reboot.
-* Allow previously blacklisted stream names to be whitelisted again.
+* Allows previously blacklisted stream names to be whitelisted again.
-* Supports blacklisting both rtmp and rtsp publishers.
+* Supports blacklisting of both RTMP and RTSP sources.

 To blacklist a stream: